"A village on the west verge of Gower, once the site of a monastry. On Harding Down are some earthworks." [Glamorganshire, 1911]

 Some of the hamlets, towns and villages within this parish

-The parish of Llangennith, Glamorgan - on the People's Collection Wales site
+The first motor bus to Llangennith, 1910 - on the People's Collection Wales site

 You can see maps centred on OS grid reference SS434914 (Lat/Lon: 51.599784, -4.262095), Llangennith which are provided by: